Geometric Imbalance in Semi-Supervised Node Classification: Experimental Setup

 \subsection{Baselines}

 For GraphSMOTE \citep{zhao2021graphsmote}, we use the branched algorithms whose edge predictions are discrete-valued, which have achieved superior performance over other variants in most experiments.
-For the ReNode method \citep{chen2021topology}, we search hyperparameters among lower bound of cosine annealing $w_{\min } \in\{0.25,0.5,0.75\}$ and upper bound of the cosine annealing $w_{\max } \in\{1.25,1.5,1.75\}$ following \citet{chen2021topology}.
+For the ReNode method \citep{chen2021topology}, we search hyperparameters among lower bound of cosine annealing $w_{\min } \in\{0.25,0.5,0.75\}$ and upper bound of the cosine annealing $w_{\max } \in\{1.25,1.5,1.75\}$ following \cite{chen2021topology}.
 PageRank teleport probability is fixed as $\alpha = 0.15$, which is the default setting in the released codes.
-For TAM \citep{song2022tam}, we search the best hyperparameters among the coefficient of ACM term $\alpha\in\{1.25,1.5,1.75\}$, the coefficient of ADM term $\beta\in\{0.125, 0.25, 0.5\}$, and the minimum temperature of class-wise temperature $\phi\in\{ 0.8, 1.2\}$ following \citet{song2022tam}.
+For TAM \citep{song2022tam}, we search the best hyperparameters among the coefficient of ACM term $\alpha\in\{1.25,1.5,1.75\}$, the coefficient of ADM term $\beta\in\{0.125, 0.25, 0.5\}$, and the minimum temperature of class-wise temperature $\phi\in\{ 0.8, 1.2\}$ following~\cite{song2022tam}.
 The sensitivity to imbalance ratio of class-wise temperature $\delta$ is fixed as 0.4 for all main experiments.
 Following \citep{song2022tam}, we adopt a warmup for 5 iterations since we utilize model prediction for unlabeled nodes.
+For BIM~\cite{zhang2024bim} and GraphSR~\cite{zhou2023graphsr}, we follow the hyperparameter settings and network architectures provided in their official code repositories.